harness/developer-hub/docs/platform/delegates/install-delegates/docker-delegate-to-ecs-fargate.md

 sidebar_position: 5
 ---

-# Deploy a Docker delegate to Amazon ECS or AWS Fargate

 Harness Delegate carries out the tasks in your Continuous Integration (CI) and Continuous Delivery (CD) pipelines.
 The delegate is a software component that installs in your environment and registers with Harness Manager.
 The delegate connects to Harness Manager for the assignment and completion of CI/CD tasks.

 You can use Harness NextGen to deploy a Docker delegate to Amazon Elastic Container Service (ECS) or AWS Fargate.
-This tutorial steps through the process of installing the delegate into an ECS cluster as an ECS service.
-The installed delegate connects to your AWS resources.

-:::info note
+:::info
 Delegate scope for a delegate for Amazon ECS is based on the token you use.
 :::